Azure/ResourceModules/modules/app-configuration/configuration-store/README.md

 ### Parameter: `keyValues`

 All Key / Values to create.
+Requires local authentication to be enabled.
 - Required: No
 - Type: array
 - Default: `[]`